veritas-sot/miniApps/docs/miniApps/kobold.rst

   - name
   - primary_ip4.address (the primary IP Address)
   - primary_ip4.interfaces.name (the name of the primary interface)
+  - checksum (md5 hash of the former columns)

 and writes the data to a xlsx file named './export/properties.xlsx'.
-You must specify a job to run it.
 The result looks like this:

 .. code-block:: shell

-    >>> ./kobold.py export --profile default --playbook playbooks/export.yaml --job export_properties
+    ./kobold.py export --profile default --playbook playbooks/export.yaml --job export_properties

 .. image:: ./kobold_export.png
   :width: 700